by Susan Flantzer © Unofficial Royalty 2018

 Sophie’s interest and studies in things Russian greatly pleased Empress Elizabeth.
 She often studied at night, sitting at an open window in the frosty air.
 Soon she fell ill with a serious upper respiratory illness and her condition became so serious that her mother suggested bringing a Lutheran pastor.
 Sophie, however, refused the Lutheran pastor and instead sent for her religious instructor Archbishop Simeon Feodorovich Theodorsky.
 This incident greatly added to her popularity at the Russian court.
 On June 28, 1744, Sophie formally converted to Russian Orthodoxy and received the name Ekaterina (Catherine) Alexeievna, the same name and patronymic as Empress Elizabeth’s mother Catherine I, Empress of All Russia.
 The next day Catherine was formally betrothed to Peter.

 Catherine and Peter were married on August 21, 1745, at the Cathedral of Our Lady of Kazan in St. Petersburg.
 A magnificent wedding banquet and ball were held at the Winter Palace.
-Later in the evening, Catherine and Peter were taken to their bed-chamber and put to bed.
+Later in the evening, Catherine and Peter were taken to their bedchamber and put to bed.
 The marriage was not consummated that night and many historians doubt that the marriage was ever consummated.

 Children born during the marriage of Peter and Catherine:

 After their wedding, Peter and Catherine were granted the possession of two palaces, Oranienbaum near St. Petersburg and Lyubertsy near Moscow.
 While Catherine reveled in all things Russian, Peter did not.
 Peter’s tutors had considered him capable but lazy and never had much success with him.
-Peter never made any attempts to gain more knowledge about Russia, its people, and history.
+Peter never attempted to gain more knowledge about Russia, its people, and its history.
 He neglected Russian customs, behaved inappropriately during church services, and did not observe fasts and other rites.
 He spoke Russian poorly and infrequently.
 Empress Elizabeth did not allow Peter to participate in government affairs.
 Peter openly criticized the activities of the government, and during the Seven Years’ War publicly expressed sympathy for Friedrich II (the Great), King of Prussia.

 Meanwhile, Catherine became friends with Princess Ekaterina Romanovna Vorontsova-Dashkova, the sister of Peter’s mistress, who introduced Catherine to several powerful political groups that opposed her husband Peter.
 Peter’s temperament became quite unbearable for those who resided in the palace.
-Catherine spent much time in her own private boudoir to hide away from Peter’s abrasive personality.
+Catherine spent much time in her private boudoir to hide away from Peter’s abrasive personality.

 Empress Elizabeth was often ill and was reluctant to show herself in public because of her ill health.
-In 1757, she suffered a stroke at a well-attended church service, and then her health situation became well known.
-A particularly difficult problem for her was the succession.
+In 1757, she suffered a stroke at a well-attended church service, and then her health situation became well-known.
+A difficult problem for her was the succession.
 She was childless and the Romanov dynasty had been extinct in the male line since the death of Peter II in 1730.
 Elizabeth did not love her nephew Peter and his political views did not suit her because he was an admirer of her enemy Friedrich II (the Great), King of Prussia.
 The sicker Elizabeth became, the more the courtiers turned away from her and tried to please the heir to the throne.

 On January 3, 1762, Elizabeth had a massive stroke and the doctors agreed she would not recover.
 Peter, Catherine, and others close to her gathered around her bed in the Winter Palace in St. Petersburg.
 Elizabeth, alert and clear-headed, showed no signs of wishing to change the succession.
-She asked Peter to look after little Paul, who she dearly loved.
+She asked Peter to look after little Paul, whom she dearly loved.
 Peter quickly promised to do so, knowing that Elizabeth could change the succession with a single word.
 On January 5, 1762, Elizabeth, Empress of All Russia died at the age of 52 and her nephew became Peter III, Emperor of All Russia and Catherine became the Empress Consort.

 As the death of Empress Elizabeth was announced to the court, the room was filled with moans and weeping.
 Peter was unpopular and few were looking forward to his reign.
-Later that day, when high government officials and military officers gathered to take the oath of allegiance to the new emperor, Peter insisted that they wear bright, colorful clothing.
+Later that day, when high government officials and military officers gathered to take the oath of allegiance to the new emperor, Peter insisted they wear bright, colorful clothing.
 After the oath, Peter gave a gala banquet for over a hundred guests.
-During the religious ceremonies for the lying-in-state of the deceased empress, Peter, according to Princess Dashkova “made faces, acted the buffoon and imitated poor old ladies.”
+During the religious ceremonies for the lying-in-state of the deceased empress, Peter, according to Princess Dashkova “made faces, acted the buffoon, and imitated poor old ladies.”
 Peter did little to win the support of Empress Elizabeth’s friends and courtiers.

 The last straw for Peter may have been the way he treated the Russian army.
-Peter abolished “the guard within the guard”, a group within the Preobrazhensky Regiment, created by Empress Elizabeth as her personal guard in remembrance for their support in the coup which brought her to the throne.
+Peter abolished “the guard within the guard”, a group within the Preobrazhensky Regiment, created by Empress Elizabeth as her personal guard in remembrance of their support in the coup which brought her to the throne.
 He replaced “the guard within the guard” with his own Holstein guard and often spoke about their superiority over the Russian army.

 Meanwhile, Catherine’s position deteriorated along with the position of three groups – the clergy, senior statesmen, and the Imperial Guard, the Preobrazhensky Regiment.
 Peter began to think about divorcing Catherine and marrying his mistress.
 Wisely, Catherine quietly aligned herself with the three groups.
 She remained calm and dignified even when Peter grossly insulted her in public.
 The devotion of the Preobrazhensky Regiment to Catherine was never in doubt because her lover Grigory Orlov and his four brothers were all members of the Guard.

 A conspiracy to overthrow Peter was planned and centered around the five Orlov brothers.
-On July 9, 1762 (June 29 in Old Style, the feast day of St. Peter and Paul), at Peterhof Palace, a celebration on the occasion of Peter’s name day was planned.
+On July 9, 1762 (June 29 in Old Style, the feast day of St. Peter and Paul), at Peterhof Palace, a celebration on Peter’s name day was planned.
 It was no coincidence that the conspirators chose this time for their attack.
 The day before, Peter was to travel from Oranienbaum to Peterhof.
-The brothers Alexei Orlov and Grigory Orlov made preparations in the weeks before the planned celebration.
+The brothers Alexei Orlov and Grigory Orlov made preparations during the weeks before the planned celebration.
 With threats and bribes of vodka and money, the brothers set up the guards against Peter.

-Peter was late in leaving Oranienbaum due to a hangover and his daily habit of reviewing his Holstein troops.
+Peter was late leaving Oranienbaum due to a hangover and his daily habit of reviewing his Holstein troops.
 He was to meet Catherine at Peterhof but when he arrived, she was not there.
 Eventually, Peter and the few advisers he had with him began to suspect what was happening.
-Peter began sending members of his entourage to St. Petersburg to find out what was happening but none returned.
-He did manage to learn that Catherine had proclaimed herself Empress and that senior government officials, the clergy, and all the Guards supported her.
+Peter sent members of his entourage to St. Petersburg to find out what was happening but none returned.
+He learned that Catherine had proclaimed herself Empress and that senior government officials, the clergy, and all the Guards supported her.
 Peter ordered his Holstein guards to take up defensive positions at Peterhof.
-They did so but were afraid to tell Peter that they had no cannonballs to fire.
-Peter thought about fleeing but was told that there were no horses available because his entourage had all arrived in carriages.
+They did so but were afraid to tell Peter they had no cannonballs to fire.
+Peter thought about fleeing but was told there were no horses available because his entourage had all arrived in carriages.
 Learning that Catherine and the Guards were approaching Peterhof, Peter made a desperate decision to sail Kronstadt, a fortress on an island.
 Upon arrival, Peter was refused admittance because all those in the fortress had sworn allegiance to Catherine.
 Peter rejected the advice of his advisors to go to the Prussian army and returned to Oranienbaum.

-Peter and his Holstein guards were behind the gates at Oranienbaum and the Alexei Orlov and his men had surrounded Oranienbaum.
+Peter and his Holstein guards were behind the gates at Oranienbaum and Alexei Orlov and his men had surrounded Oranienbaum.
 Peter sent a message that he would renounce the throne if he, his mistress Elizabeth Romanovna Vorontsova, and his favorite Russian general would be allowed to go to Holstein.
-Catherine sent Grigori Orlov along with a Russian general to Oranienbaum insisting that Peter must write out a formal announcement of abdication in his own handwriting.
-Orlov was to deal with the abdication and the general was to lure Peter out of Oranienbaum and back to Peterhof to prevent any bloodshed.
+Catherine sent Grigori Orlov with a Russian general to Oranienbaum insisting that Peter must write out a formal announcement of abdication in his handwriting.
+Orlov was to deal with the abdication and the general was to lure Peter out of Oranienbaum and back to Peterhof to prevent bloodshed.
 Orlov rode back to Peterhof with the signed abdication announcement and the general convinced Peter to go to Peterhof and beg Catherine for mercy.
 Upon arrival at Peterhof, Peter was arrested and taken by Alexei Orlov to Ropsha, a country estate outside of St. Petersburg.

 Catherine had to deal with the same dilemma that Empress Elizabeth had to deal with regarding Ivan VI who she had deposed – keeping a former emperor around was a threat to her throne.
 Catherine intended to send Peter to Shlisselburg Fortress where Ivan VI had been imprisoned for more than twenty years.
 However, Catherine did not have to live with a living deposed emperor for long.
 The true circumstances of Peter’s death at the age of 34 on July 17, 1762, are unclear.
 It is possible that Peter was murdered by Alexei Orlov.
 Another story is that Peter had been killed in a drunken brawl with one of his jailers.
 At the time, the official cause was “an acute attack of colic during one of his frequent bouts with hemorrhoids.”
 It is doubtful that Catherine played any role in Peter’s death.
 On July 19, 1762, Peter was buried without honors in the Alexander Nevsky Monastery in St. Petersburg.